rfong/rflog/_posts/2021-06-15-ultralight-web.md

 Even when I do want to make a web utility with per-user storage and configurability, I frequently fake out by just writing an extension that uses [local storage](https://developer.chrome.com/docs/extensions/reference/storage/).

 - [Replacerator](https://chrome.google.com/webstore/detail/replacerator/gaajhenbcclienfnniphiiambbbninnp) is a generalized, completely user-configurable text replacement tool I made after I got tired of forking Cloud-To-Butt.
-- [Snailman](https://chrome.google.com/webstore/detail/snailman/gnncgbnoacieamgkmommabmpchlfidca?hl=en) is a physical package-tracking extension I made when I had a bunch of packages in the mailat one point.
+- [Snailman](https://chrome.google.com/webstore/detail/snailman/gnncgbnoacieamgkmommabmpchlfidca?hl=en) is a physical package-tracking extension I made when I had a bunch of packages in the mail at one point.
 Great for gifting and eBaying.

 I value [local-first storage](https://www.inkandswitch.com/local-first.html) quite a lot -- not just for privacy reasons but largely for convenience, reliability, performance, and freedom from constantly being tethered to a network while doing mundane things that aren't functionally predicated on having a network connection.